BRUCEBINYE/SnailBaLL/README.md

 If you think SnailBaLL is useful, please cite our work when you use it:

-Bin Ye, Junfeng Xia, Min Wu, Xia Wan, Satoshi Chiba. [**Snail identification based on COI barcodes represented by RNA large language model**]().
+B. Y., J. X., M. W., X. W., S. C.. [**Snail identification based on COI barcodes represented by RNA large language model**]().
 Submitting.

 ## License